ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

-- 🐛 **Fixed**: Fixed bug where inferring an Avro schema on a forked lookup would throw an error.- ⚡ **Improved**: Made the `uuid` generator compatible with all string serializers.
+- 🐛 **Fixed**: Fixed bug where inferring an Avro schema on a forked lookup would throw an error.
+- ⚡ **Improved**: Made the `uuid` generator compatible with all string serializers.

 ---